maxsetworldwide/knaxim/README.md

 205 Reset Content - Request succeeded, reset the view.

+242 Error Processing File - attempted to access data relating to file that failed to be properly processed

 ### 4xx
 >    The 4xx class of status code is intended for cases in which the client seems to have erred.